Hand-carry Baggage Number and Regulations

 - a limited amount of duty-free merchandise

 *A laptop in thin satchel-style laptop bag is considered to be a personal item.
-A laptop in a larger laptop bag will be counted as part of a guest’s carry-on allowance.
+A laptop in a larger laptop bag will be counted as part of a guest’s hand-carry allowance.

 Please note that you are not permitted to attach any unapproved device to any part of your seat or any other part of the aircraft such as knee defenders and seat belt extensions.

-- One infant's carrying basket or fully collapsible stroller, push-chair, car seat or CARES harness.
-There is no limitation of volume, weight, size for infant's push chair or carrying basket.
-The fully collapsible stroller can be stored in the closed overhead bin.
+- One infant's carrying basket or fully collapsible stroller, pushchair, car seat or CARES harness.
+Small fully collapsible stroller can be stored in the overhead bin if there is space available.
+Large stroller must be accepted as checked baggage only.

 - Infant's necessity items such as napkins, feeding bottle and food for consumption during the flight cannot exceed 5 kg when carry on board.